Higher order monotonicity and submodularity of influence in social networks: from local to global: From locally to globally

-\begin{proof}[Proof of Theorem \ref{thm:layeradk_bottom}] Given any $k\geq 1$ and a target node $v\in V$, we prove $P_v: 2^{V_m}\to [0,1]$ is \adk if the threshold function $f_u$ is \adk for each $u\in V$.
-Without loss of generality, we suppose $v\in V_1$.
-When $m=2$, then $P_v(S_2)$ is \adk since $P_v(S_2)=f_v(S_2)$ and $f_v(S_2)$ is \adk.
-Suppose $P_v(S_{m-1})$ is \adk, then based on Lemma \ref{lem:analysis_formula} and Theorem \ref{thm:gtoh}, $P_v(S_{m})$ is \adk since Equation (\ref{eq:analysis_formula}) follows the same formula of $h$ defined in Theorem \ref{thm:gtoh}. \end{proof} Our goal is to prove Theorem \ref{thm:gtoh} now.
+Our goal is to prove Theorem \ref{thm:gtoh} now.
 To avoid managing the intractable high-order differences of set functions, we prove Theorem \ref{thm:gtoh} by analyzing partial derivatives of continuous functions since the latter has a more flexible computing approach.
-A natural method to connect a set function and a continuous function is constructing extensions of the set function, one famous extension is multilinear extension (see e.g. \cite{Grabisch2000mobius}) which is defined as follows.
+A natural method to connect a set function and a continuous function is constructing extensions of the set function, one famous extension is the multilinear extension (see e.g. \cite{Grabisch2000mobius}) which is defined as follows.

 \begin{definition}[Multilinear extension] Given a set function $g: 2^V\rightarrow \bR$, the \textbf{multilinear extension} of $g$ is a continuous function $G:[0,1]^{|V|}\to \bR$ and $G(\bx)=\sum_{T\subseteq V}\prod_{v\in T}x_v\prod_{v\notin T} (1-x_v)g(T)$. \end{definition}